 Ask the admissions department any questions you have prior to entering treatment.
 Talk with staff on the first day and throughout your stay; they are here to help you feel safe, comfortable, and open to treatment.

 Interested in learning more about Pyramid’s full continuum of behavioral healthcare?
-Request information about rehab programming at our treatment centers.
+Call to request information about rehab programming at our treatment centers.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.